 Two men are in front of a laptop and monitor displaying charts.
 One man holds a phone showing a chart, while the other points at it with a pen, explaining the types of indexes that require rebalancing.

-Pros & Cons of Index Rebalancing
+Pros and Cons of Index Rebalancing

 ProsCons